Samnite Wars: 316–313 BC – Operations at Saticula, Sora, and Bovianum

 In 316 BC the dictator Lucius Aemilius besieged Saticula, a Samnite city near the border with Campania.
 A large Samnite army encamped near the Romans and the Saticulans made a sortie.
 Aemilius was in a position which was difficult to attack, drove the Saticulans back into the town and then confronted the Samnites, who fled to their camp and left at night.
 The Samnites then besieged the nearby Plistica, which was an ally of Rome.

 In 315 BC the dictator Quintus Fabius Maximus Rullianus took over the operations at Saticula.
 The Samnites had raised fresh troops, encamped near the city and were trying to force a battle to divert the Romans from the siege.
 Quintus Fabius concentrated on the city and the Samnites harassed the Roman rampart.
 The Roman master of the horse Quintus Aulius Cerretanus attacked the Samnites who were harassing the Roman Camp.
 He killed the Samnite commander and was killed himself.
 The Samnites left and went on to seize Plistica.
-The Romans transferred their troops in Apulia and Samnium to deal with Sora, a Roman colony in Latium near the border with Samnium, which had defected to the Samnites and killed the Roman colonists.
+The Romans transferred their troops in Apulia and Samnia to deal with Sora, a Roman colony in Latium near the border with Samnia, which had defected to the Samnites and killed the Roman colonists.
 The Roman army headed for there, but heard that the Samnites were also moving and that they were getting close.
 The Romans took a diversion and engaged the Samnites at the battle of Lautulae, where they were defeated and their master of the horse, Quintus Aulius, died.
 He was replaced by Gaius Fabius, who brought a new army and was told to conceal it.
 Quintus Fabius ordered battle without telling his troops about the new army and simulated a burning of their camp to strengthen their resolve.
 The soldiers threw the enemy into disarray and Quintus Aulius joined the attack.